shinyorg/shiny/src/Shiny.Core/readme.txt

 </array>

 2b.
-Shiny also supported iOS 13 background processing.
+Shiny also supports iOS 13 background processing.
 Add the following to your Info.plist and Shiny will use it instead
 <key>UIBackgroundModes</key>
 <array>
 	<string>fetch</string>